-Important: The clip can only be reliably detected if the elevator travels not faster than ±0.3 m/s.
+Important: The clip can only be reliably detected if the elevator travels not faster than ±0.3 m/s (depending on the protocol up to 1 m/s, please refer to the APS Safety Manual).

 Where floor/door zone detection with the position indicator clips is required, it must be ensured that the clips have the same offset on each floor relative to the landing door sills.
 It is therefore important that the usage of such functions is defined by the system integrator.